 Kusama is a pre-production blockchain version of the Polkadot network that allows developers to test new features before they go live on the Polkadot network.
 Kusama projects are transitioning from the testing phase into the completed phase, which gives Kusama a strong value proposition.
 Investing in Kusama can be a great way to invest in crypto assets that support interoperability or to simply diversify your digital assets.

 If you want to invest in Kusama and other cryptocurrencies, you can easily do so by setting up an Active Invest account with SoFi Invest.
-SoFi has dozens available for users to trade, in addition to stocks, exchange-traded funds (ETFs), IPOs, and more.
+SoFi has 22 coins available for users to trade, in addition to stocks, exchange-traded funds (ETFs), IPOs, and more.
 SoFi does not offer staking or a crypto wallet, but you can trade crypto 24/7 from SoFi’s secure platform.